Training structure

 Water issues

-3 creditsProject management 1
+3 creditsProject Management 1

-A critical approach through films
+3 creditsCritical approach through films

-2 creditsFrom planning to land management
+2 creditsFrom land use planning to land management

 3 creditsBibliographic project